Last updated on December 5, 2023

-Modern Horizons 2 is the fifth Modern-specific booster product WotC has given us following the Modern Masters sets in 2013, 2015, and 2017 and Modern Horizons in 2019.
-And like all the others, it’s a great product to open if you want to fill your collection with Modern staples.
+Modern Horizons 3 will be the sixth Modern-specific booster product WotC has given us following the Modern Masters sets in 2013, 2015, and 2017 and Modern Horizons in 2019 and Modern Horizons 2 in 2021.
+And like all the others, Modern Horizons 2 is a great product to open if you want to fill your collection with Modern staples.

 - 10 Modern Horizons 2 (MH2) Magic: The Gathering Draft Boosters

 - Exclusive foil alt-art promo card—Yusri, Fortune's Flame

 - 40 basic land cards (20 foil & 20 nonfoil)

 - Spindown life counter and MTG card storage box

 - Introduces powerful cards and beloved reprints to the Modern format

 The Lord of the Rings: Tales of Middle-earth™

 WotC also released their Lord of the Rings-theme set in 2023, which is another straight-to-Modern set.
 Wizards has been good at showing they’re dedicated to keeping Modern afloat and they do this by releasing this sort of sets every couple of years.

 There are other similar sets that, while not entirely made up of Modern staples, still have quite a few of them.
 Sets like Double Masters and Ultimate Masters and even the Mystical Archive from Strixhaven offer several reprints that are helpful for building Modern decks.